PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 executing Python code to copy four CSV files from this GitHub repository into file system of the lakehouse.

-Examine the following Python code in the top cell of the notebook which copies CSV files to the lakehouse file system.
+Examine the following Python code in the top notebook cell which copies CSV files to the lakehouse file system.

 ``` python
 import requests